Kolam: Adding Spice To Newtown

 Appetizers: More than a dozen options, including the Subzi Platter, an assortment of vegetable bhajia (with eggplant, potato, cauliflower, spinach, and onions) and vegetable samosa for $11.95.

-Soup: A popular soup of India is the Mullingatwany Soup, made with lentils and vegetables and is seasoned with black pepper for $5.95
+Soup: A popular soup of India is the Mulligatawny soup, made with lentils and vegetables and seasoned with black pepper, for $5.95

 Tandoori and Kebabs: The Tandoori Jinga has jumbo shrimp marinated in yogurt, lemon juice, and spices and is cooked in a traditional clay tandoor.
 A mixed meat kebab offers a variety of meats and seafood cooked in the tandoor.